SCONRES-29-119

 What it does

-This concurrent resolution would authorize the use of Emancipation Hall in the Capitol Visitor Center for an event celebrating the birthday of King Kamehameha I, the founder and first ruler of the unified Kingdom of Hawaii.
-As a concurrent resolution, it would not carry the force of law and would not require the President's signature.
+This concurrent resolution would authorize the use of Emancipation Hall in the Capitol Visitor Center on June 7, 2026, for an event celebrating the birthday of King Kamehameha I. Physical preparations for the event would be carried out under conditions set by the Architect of the Capitol.
+As a concurrent resolution, it does not carry the force of law and does not require the President's signature.

 Who benefits